rlampel/PySHeRLOC/README.md

 # Python software for Strategies and Heuristics Regarding Lifting of Optimal Control problems (PySHeRLOC)
+This software implements the benchmarks and algorithms described in [1].
 ## Getting started
 First, create a new virtual python environment, e.g.,
 ```